alexpasmantier/television/README.md

 - `Alias`: search through shell aliases and their values.
 - `Stdin`: search through lines of text from stdin.

-## Cable channels
+## 🍿 Cable channels
-Tired of broadcast television?
+*Tired of broadcast television?
 Want to watch your favorite shows on demand? `television` has you covered with cable channels.
-Cable channels are channels that are not built-in to `television` but are instead provided by the community.
+Cable channels are channels that are not built-in to `television` but are instead provided by the community.*

 You can find a list of available cable channels [on the wiki](https://github.com/alexpasmantier/television/wiki/Cable-channels) and even contribute your own!

 ### Installing cable channels